-Daler N. Rakhmatov, Associate Professor
+Daler N. Rakhmatov, Professor

 Electrical and Computer Engineering